A year of UNSW Teaching Commons: a sanctuary for educators at the heart of campus

 “We wanted a place where people could go if they didn’t know where else to turn for teaching support,”

 says Dr Alex Bannigan, Head, Academic Development & Engagement.
 Alex was one of the many people instrumental in bringing the space to life, along with teams from the Pro Vice-Chancellor Education portfolio and other key UNSW leaders.
-The Teaching Commons has since evolved into much more, encouraging connections across faculties and creating a welcoming space for both formal events and casual meetups
+The Teaching Commons has since evolved into much more, encouraging connections across faculties and creating a welcoming space for both formal events and casual meetups.

 A space for collaboration and innovation